Amblyopia: Refractive

 Refractive amblyopia may result from anisometropia (unequal refractive error between the two eyes).
 Anisometropia exists when there is a difference in the power between the two eyes.
 The eye which provides the brain with a clearer image typically becomes the dominant eye.
 The image in the other eye is blurred, which results in abnormal development of one half of the visual system.
 Refractive amblyopia is usually less severe than strabismic amblyopia and is commonly missed by primary care physicians because of its less dramatic appearance and lack of obvious physical manifestation, such as with strabismus.
-Given that the refractive correction of anisometropia by means of spectacles typically leads to different image magnification for the two eyes, which may in turn prevent binocular vision, a refractive correction using contact lenses is to be considered.
-Also pediatric refractive surgery is a treatment option, in particular if conventional approaches have failed due to aniseikonia or lack of compliance or both.
+Given that the refractive correction of anisometropia by means of spectacles typically leads to different image magnification for the two eyes, which may in turn prevent binocular vision, a refractive correction using contact lenses is often considered.
+Pediatric refractive surgery is also a treatment option, in particular if conventional approaches have failed due to aniseikonia or lack of compliance or both.

 Frequently, amblyopia is associated with a combination of anisometropia and strabismus.
 In some cases, the vision between the eyes can differ to the point where one eye has twice average vision while the other eye is completely blind.